Cascade Funding: Intended purpose

+Previous schemes and differences

+Cascade funding in Horizon 2020 primarily served as a pilot mechanism to simplify access to EU funding, focusing on ICT and digital innovation through smaller, third-party grants.
+In Horizon Europe, this mechanism is more systematically integrated across multiple clusters, namely Cluster 4 (Digital, Industry and Space), and is applied more strategically to scale up innovation, reach new actors (especially SMEs and startups), and streamline administrative processes.
+Horizon Europe also introduces clearer frameworks and broader thematic use for cascade funding beyond digital sectors.

 Some previous experiences under the 7th Framework Programme for Research and Innovation (FP7), such as Future Internet Public Private Partnership (FI-PPP) and ICT Innovation for Manufacturing SMEs (I4MS), had already piloted a similar model which is a good example of the structure and principles envisaged to be applied in the implementation scheme.

 However, the procedure to provide financial support to third parties under Horizon 2020 is significantly different than in those experiences, in which third parties became beneficiary of the project they were selected by and entered in a contract with the European Commission.
 Instead, third parties receiving cascade funding under Horizon 2020 have a contract with the consortium of the EU-funded project of which they become a third party.
 This means that this consortium is liable towards the European Commission for the third parties to which it provide financial support and, hence, no legal and financial validation is necessary for these third parties, which makes quicker/easier for projects to have open calls in their projects.

+Open calls

 These open calls from EU-funded projects are usually competitive, have a European dimension and aims at: